BRIAN K. PINAIRE, Ph.D.

 and periodicals.
 He is presently at work on a book manuscript exploring the law and politics of fugitive apprehension in the United States, a book on fatherhood in modern America, and short humorous essays for a variety of commercial publications.
 Many of his publications can be located by following the links below.

-Additionally, some of his works in progress are available on his website (www..brianpinaire.com), some of his commentary can be found on Twitter (@impoliticker), and he regularly updates his blog satirizing American politics (www.impoliticker.blogspot.com).
+Additionally, some of his observations can be found on Twitter (@impoliticker) and on his blog satirizing American politics (www.impoliticker.blogspot.com).

 He lives outside

 Philadelphia, Pennsylvania with his wife and two sons.

 - Law & Order: The Politics of Crime and Punishment in America (bibliographic essay), Choice 46 (October 2012), pp. 407-20

 - "Democracy is Missing from the Constitution," The Morning Call (Allentown, Pa) (Sept.
 17, 2011)